 And if you can’t get hold of fresh fish, think about smoked.
 Look out for smoked haddock (see my haddock chowder recipe) and thick pink steaks of hot smoked salmon.
 They make a great alternative to meat, and you score mega health points for eating this oily fish.

-There are other flashes of colour in January, too.
-Two shiny jewels in the winter crown are new-season British forced rhubarb and Seville oranges (which may not be British in origin but are very much so in use).
-I wrote about forced rhubarb here just a few weeks ago, but the bitter, juicy oranges are a once-a-year hit, and that time is right now.
+There are other flashes of colour in January, too – one shiny jewel in the winter crown being Seville oranges (which may not be British in origin but are very much so in use).
+This bitter, juicy fruit is a once-a-year hit, and that time is right now.

 We owe our thanks James Keiller, who in the late 18th century bought a cheap cargo of Seville oranges but discovered they were bitter and therefore unsellable in his Dundee shop.
 His enterprising wife took them home and made a jam, from which sprang our beloved marmalade.